MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/retrieve-and-delete-the-history-of-audited-data-changes.md

 > [!IMPORTANT]
 > Large attribute values, such as **Email** description or **Annotations** are limited (capped) to 5KB or ~5,000 characters in length.
 A capped attribute value can be recognized by three dots at the end of the text, for example “lorem ipsum, lorem ip…”.
+>
 > Going forward, **Audit** entity records will be stored in Common Data Service’s log storage.
-Linking audit with other entities using FetchXML will no longer be possible.
+Linking **Audit** with other entity records using FetchXML will no longer be possible.

 ## Delete the change history for a record